 One of the things screens hurt the most is our sleep patterns.
 A full night’s rest is important not only to give you the energy you need to get through and enjoy the next day but also to relieve the stress that comes from being tired and cranky.

 I’m trying to turn off all screens at least a half-hour before going to bed.
-At least one hour before turning them off, I’d wear the blue-light-blocking glasses, so that my circadian rhythm doesn’t get too much out of whack.
+At least one hour before turning them off, I wear my blue-light-blocking glasses, so that my circadian rhythm doesn’t get too much out of whack.

 BTW, fewer media also means less bad news, scary information, and gruesome stories that the nightmares are made of.

 These five stress coping strategies – meditation, exercise, journaling, self-care rituals, and unplugging – work for me pretty well.
 Even during the darkest times of my illness, I was able to not completely succumb to depression.
 Of course, I cried, I was worried about the future, about my kids growing up without me.
 But, knowing that I can either write about it or sweat it out was very helpful.
 I hope it can be helpful to you as well.